 In our setting, the standard property is non-interference (which is what our logic guarantees), or weaker versions of it like possibilistic [Smith and Volpano 1998] and probabilistic [Sabelfeld and Sands 2000] non-interference, which guarantee, respectively, that secret data does not influence either the set of possible final outputs or their probabilities.
 Since possibilistic non-interference is too weak in practice, most existing techniques target either traditional or probabilistic noninterference.
 As discussed previously, they achieve this goal by entirely preventing secret-dependent execution time differences, under the idealized assumption that only high branches can lead to such differences [Eilers et al. 2021; Ernst and Murray 2019; Murray et al. 2018; Schoepe et al. 2020; Smith 2006, 2007].
-These techniques can be applied to more realistic settings by also preventing other sources of timing differences, but preventing them entirely on standard hardware is very complex and requires strong assumptions about the used compiler and hardware.
+These techniques can be applied to realistic settings by also preventing other sources of timing differences, but preventing them entirely on standard hardware is complex and requires strong assumptions about compilers and hardware.
 Our technique has the unique advantage of not requiring any reasoning about execution time in order to prove information flow security for output values, which makes it applicable independently of the used hardware.
-Our technique can also be used to complement existing approaches in order to verify programs where secret data does lead to timing differences (and therefore cannot be verified with existing techniques), but these timing differences do not influence the final output.
+In settings where it is possible to precisely reason about execution time, COMMCSL complements existing techniques like SecCSL, and their relative completeness will vary from example to example (see Sec.
+3.7).
+In principle, it is also possible to verify concurrent programs by rewriting them as sequential programs with non-deterministic scheduling and reasoning about them using techniques for sequential program.
+However, this approach would require explicitly considering the possible interleavings of all threads, which is not modular and does not scale in practice.